openedx/open-edx-proposals/oeps/architectural-decisions/oep-0006-arch-context-xblock-fields.rst

 New named scopes
 ================

-As is the situtation today, XBlock runtimes would generally not be expected to implement every possible combination of ``BlockScope`` and ``UserScope``.
+As is the situation today, XBlock runtimes would generally not be expected to implement every possible combination of ``BlockScope`` and ``UserScope``.
 Instead, XBlock runtimes are encouraged to implement these new named scopes, which would be defined in the XBlock python package: